Mishkanian/surfs_up/README.md

 ## Results

 - The average temperature in Oahu during December is only 3.9°F cooler than June.
-- The lowest temperature during December is 8°F colder than the lowest temperature during June.
+- The lowest temperature in December is 8°F colder than the lowest temperature in June.
 - There are 10.7% less data points in December than June.

 Below is a statistical summary for the month of June: